 Problem and at-risk gambling

-Using the PGSI (Problem Gambling Severity Index) mini screen, the telephone survey for year to Dec 2021 shows the problem gambling rate to be 0.3% (statistically stable since year to Dec 2020).
-In addition, for year to Dec 2021, the moderate risk is 0.8% and the low risk rate sits at 1.9%, both statistically stable compared to year to Dec 2020.
-This stability in 2021 follows previous significant decreases in the problem gambling and at risk rates as described in the Year to Sept 2021 release.
+Using the Problem Gambling Severity Index (PGSI) mini screen, the data for year to December 2022 shows the problem gambling rate to be 0.2 percent (statistically stable since year to December 2021).
+In addition, for year to December 2022, the low risk rate sits at 1.7 percent, also statistically stable compared to year to December 2021.
+There has however been a significant increase in the moderate risk rate (1.3 percent in year to December 2022) compared to 0.8 percent in year to December 2021.

 Data from chart

-† Statistically significant change from Year to December 2020 at the 95% level.Previous page
+† Statistically significant change from Year to December 2021 at the 95 percent level.Previous page

 Show updates to this content